dustinpfister/blog_posts/_posts/threejs-lambert-material.md

 ### Version numbers matter

-When I first wrote this post I was using threejs version r91, and the last time I came around to do a little editing I was using r127.
+When I first wrote this post I was using threejs version r91, and the last time I came around to do a little editing I was using r135 when making sure that the examples still work okay.
 Always be mindful of what the version of threejs is that is being used in examples on the open web, threejs moves very fast with development, more so than many other projects.
 So code breaking changes come into play all the time, as such I have got into habit of mentioning what version I was using when I first wrote a post, and also when I edited the post last.

 ## 1 - Basic Lambert Material Example